ALaamohamed581/Food-ordering-App-backend/README.md

+Here's an updated version of your **Food Ordering App** README with the additional features for live chat and a chat module included:

+---

 # Food Ordering App

-A streamlined food ordering application built with **NestJS**, featuring authentication, user management, restaurant and menu handling, payment integration, and file uploads.
+A streamlined food ordering application built with **NestJS**, featuring authentication, user management, restaurant and menu handling, payment integration, file uploads, and live chat.

 ## Key Features